yvonnejansen/FROE/README.md

 1. Generate the pages required, that is, each page shown to a participant needs to have a separate file which should be placed in one of the folders within in html/pages directory.
 See the file html/pages/questions/attention.php as an example of a page that shows options to participants and logs a response.
 1 .
 Specify the logic of which page follows which by editing the file html/setup/pages_behavior.php
 1. Go through the files in the directory html/setup to adjust all parameters to values that make sense for your experiment.
 If you need to load any javascript required to run your study, then you can do so using the file load_js.php.
 This file is included after a participant is assigned to a condition and the variable $condition as well as $factor1 (and $factor2 if used) can be used to only load files relevant for the condition to which the participant was assigned.
 1. Test your study design extensively.
 Locally, you can use a development environment such MAMP to serve the study pages and to test whether the logging works as it should.
 If you use MAMP, set the server directory in the preferences to the base directory of your study, that is, the level at which you can find this read.me file.
 Then start the server and open the page http://localhost/index.php?PROLIFIC_PID=1&SESSION_ID=1&STUDY_ID=1&debug in your browser.
-The GET parameter &debug deactivates the reload check.
+The GET parameter &debug deactivates the reload check and replaces the participant ID in the log files with the name DEBUG.

 Then there are three more steps to get your study to run on Prolific: